seiryuu002/PyPrac/README.md

 # PyPro
-This repository consists of my python projects and practice questions with solutions
+Hey!
+I made this repository to upload all the python practice questions which I solve with solutions.